ms-iot/content/en-US/Samples/CognitiveServices.md

     >
     > ![Project Properties Debug Tab]({{site.baseurl}}/Resources/images/HelloWorld/cs-debug-project-properties.PNG)

 3. Now you're ready to deploy to the remote IoT Core device.
-Simply press F5 (or select **Debug \| Start Debugging**) to start debugging our app.
+Press F5 (or select **Debug \| Start Debugging**) to start debugging our app.
 You should see the app come up in IoT Core device screen, and you should be able to perform the same functions you did locally.
 To stop the app, press on the 'Stop Debugging' button (or select Debug \| Stop Debugging).

 4. Congratulations!
 Your app should now be working!